All Episodes

 Didn't matter.

-He does it was he just it's like you ever go to one of these batting machines.
+He just, it's like, you ever go to one of these batting machines?

 They just keep throwing baseballs at you.

-Or how about if you play tennis and he's these things and all the they just keep launching tennis balls at you, no matter what you do.
+Or how about if you play tennis and these things that all of you, they just keep launching tennis balls at you no matter what you do.

-You could knock the ball out of the park and a stupid machine's gonna throw another one.
+You can knock the ball out of the park and the stupid machine's going to throw you another way.

-And that's what liberals it doesn't matter what you do with their pitch, it doesn't matter.
+And that's what liberals, it doesn't matter what you do with their pitch.

 And so when you start to start refuting Barbara Box, I guarantee you this is the mantra.